andrewking92/br-efront/README.md

 # Terraform Modules Repository

-This Git repository contains Terraform modules for managing infrastructure across different environments: POC (Proof of Concept), Dev (Development), UAT (User Acceptance Testing), and Prod (Production).
-These modules are designed to help you provision and manage resources in a consistent and repeatable manner across multiple environments.
+This Git repository contains Terraform modules for managing infrastructure across different environments: POC, Dev, UAT, and Prod.
+These modules are designed to help provision and manage resources in a consistent and repeatable manner across multiple environments.

 ## Table of Contents